Kong/docs.konghq.com/src/gateway/plugin-development/other/javascript.md

 * The `Schema` defines the configuration schema of the plugin.
 * `Version` and `Priority` variables set to the version number and priority of execution.

-**Note**: [this repository](https://github.com/Kong/kong-js-pdk/tree/master/examples) contains examples of plugins built with JavaScript.
+**Note**: [This repository](https://github.com/Kong/kong-js-pdk/tree/master/examples) contains examples of plugins built with JavaScript.

 ## Phase handlers